sozihyun/sozihyun.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-My name is Zixuan Su (苏梓暄) and I'm currently a master student in the Department of Electrical Engineering at City University of Hong Kong.
-Prior to CityUHK, I have worked on reconfigurable antenna and topology optimization with [Ziheng Zhou](http://itlab.fzu.edu.cn/gzl/ZhuanJi/TeacherInfo2.aspx?No=T22108) and [Zhizhang (David) Chen (Fellow of IEEE, CAE, EIC)](https://www.dal.ca/faculty/engineering/electrical/faculty-staff/our-faculty/professors/chen-zhizhang.html) at Fuzhou University.
+My name is Zixuan Su (苏梓暄) and I'm currently a Ph.D. student in the Department of Electrical and Computer Engineering at Dalhousie University supervised by [Zhizhang (David) Chen (Fellow of IEEE, CAE, EIC)](https://www.dal.ca/faculty/engineering/electrical/faculty-staff/our-faculty/professors/chen-zhizhang.html).
+Prior to Dal, I received the M.S. degree in Electronic Information Engineering from City University of Hong Kong.
+I began my research journey at Fuzhou University under the supervision of [Prof. Ziheng Zhou](http://itlab.fzu.edu.cn/gzl/ZhuanJi/TeacherInfo2.aspx?No=T22108), focusing on reconfigurable antennas and topology optimization.

 🔬Research Interests
 ======